Federated Causal Representation Learning in State-Space Systems for Decentralized Counterfactual Reasoning: Federated Training

-\begin{assumption} Each client $m$ knows its local block matrices $A_{mm}, B_{mm},$ and $C_{mm}$. \end{assumption} \textbf{\textit{Rationale behind Assumption \ref{assumption_blocks}}} The matrices $A_{mm}, B_{mm},$ and $C_{mm}$ correspond to the diagonal blocks of the global state-transition matrix $A$, input matrix $B$, and output matrix $C$ of the LTI system.
+\textbf{\textit{Rationale.}} The matrices $A_{mm}, B_{mm},$ and $C_{mm}$ correspond to the diagonal blocks of the global state-transition matrix $A$, input matrix $B$, and output matrix $C$ of the LTI system.
 These local blocks do not affect counterfactual query \textbf{Q1}.
-Moreover, if not pre-specified, they can be readily estimated by each client using only its own data.

-\textbf{Notation.} Kalman filtering distinguishes a one-step-ahead \emph{predicted state} from a \emph{refined estimated state}.
+Moreover, if not pre-specified, they can be readily estimated by each client using only its own data. \end{assumption} \textbf{Notation.} Kalman filtering distinguishes a one-step-ahead \emph{predicted state} from a \emph{refined estimated state}.
 We denote by $h^t$ the one-step-ahead prediction at time $t$ (based on information up to $t-1$), and by $\hat{h}^t$ the refined estimate after observing $y^t$ at time $t$.

 The proprietary client model is a Kalman filter (in general it can be any state estimator), which makes use of the local block matrices $A_{mm}$, $B_{mm}$, $C_{mm}$, the local measurement $y_m^t$, and input $u^t_m$ to compute a \textit{predicted state} $h^t_{m,c}$ and a \textit{refined estimate} $\hat{h}^t_{m,c}$.